 In 2018, The Institute for Higher Education Policy (IHEP) launched a three-year initiative to help states and colleges increase the number of adults with degrees by targeting those who earned course credits but did not complete college.
 Although the majority are community colleges, some are four-year institutions.
-Forty-one states have developed ambitious strategic plans focused on the re-enrollment and reengagement of students with SCND and Potential Completers.
+Forty-one states have developed ambitious strategic plans focused on the re-enrollment and reengagement of students with some college but no degree, potential completers and some graduate education but no degree.
 Many of these states' policymakers, including the Maryland Higher Education Commission's (MHEC), proposed established innovative initiatives to target this population.
 MHEC's "Targeting Near-Completers" strategy in the Maryland State Plan for Postsecondary Education (2017-2021).
 At the state level since December 2018, higher education in Maryland has experienced: